dr-leo/pandaSDMX/doc/sources.rst

    "datastructure" API endpoint of either of these data sources.

 2. :mod:`pandasdmx.source` includes adapters (subclasses of
-   :class:`pandasdmx.source.Source`) with hooks used when querying sources and interpreting their HTTP responses.
+   :class:`~.source.Source`) with hooks used when querying sources and interpreting their HTTP responses.
    These are documented below: ABS_, ESTAT_, and SGR_.

 .. _ABS: